familycomicsstudios/chikken/RULEBOOK.1.0.md

 - **Movement:** A Dog may move one square per turn in any direction.
 - **Victory Objective:** The Dog's advancement to the opponent's back rank constitutes an immediate win for its owner (see Section 5).
 - **Push Ability:**
   a.
-A Dog may push any adjacent piece in any direction.
+A Dog may push any adjacent piece one square in any direction.
   b.
 The act of pushing shall conclude the Dog's turn.
   c.
 A push is permitted only if the pushed piece would not be displaced into a square already occupied by another piece.

 ### 3.2.4.
 Wolf (w/W)
 - **Movement:** A Wolf may move one square per turn in any direction.
 - **Capture Ability:**
   a.
 A Wolf may remove (capture) any Chicken or Rooster by moving into its square.
+Moving into this square requires you to remove the piece, but moving into the piece is never required.
   b.
 A Wolf is expressly prohibited from capturing (i.e., “eating”) Dogs or other Wolves.

 ## 4. Notation